rbmj/culsynth/README.md

 This project is licensed under the MIT License.
 However, due to the licensing of the bindings any plugins built in VST3 format are licensed under the terms of the GPLv3.

+## Dependencies

+For Rust dependencies, see `Cargo.toml`.

+On Linux, the following packages (Debian names provided, but should be similar on other distros) need to be installed:
+ - `libx11-xcb-dev`
+ - `libxcb-icccm4-dev`
+ - `libxcb-dri2-0-dev`